 Andrew I. Silfen

-Andrew has extensive experience in all aspects of financial restructurings, distressed situations and bankruptcy.
-Andrew has a renowned practice representing creditors’ committees, indenture trustees, agents and bondholders in bankruptcy proceedings, as well as acquirors of and investors in troubled, distressed, and bankrupt companies.
+Andrew has extensive experience in all aspects of financial restructurings, distressed situations, and bankruptcy.
+Andrew has a renowned practice representing creditors’ committees, indenture trustees, agents, and bondholders in bankruptcy proceedings, as well as acquirors of and investors in troubled, distressed, and bankrupt companies.
 Andrew has extensive experience representing strategic and control investors.
-He has played a prominent role in large and small restructurings and bankruptcies throughout the United States, and his broad-based practice and experience has enabled him to devise unique and innovative solutions to complex matters.
+He has played a prominent role in large and small restructurings and bankruptcies throughout the United States, and his broad-based practice and experience have enabled him to devise unique and innovative solutions to complex matters.

 Andrew’s recent matters have included: